strvcom/react-nights-2019-archived/README.md

-> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Introduction

-This repository serves as an online course for learning React.
+> This repository served as an online course for learning React.

-## Lecture

-[Lectures](https://github.com/strvcom/react-nights-2019/tree/master/lectures) contain a brief theoretical overview of what was discussed in that lecture.
-Including video recording.
+This repository was archived in favor of another repository with full documentation and discussion in PRs.
+Please visit [github.com/strvcom/react-nights-2019](https://github.com/strvcom/react-nights-2019)